nektro/mantle/README.md

 ## Development
 Local development is done with [Docker](https://docs.docker.com/get-docker/) and [`docker-compose`](https://docs.docker.com/compose/install/)

-To launch a local instance, edit `./data/config.json` with your OAuth2 client info and then run the following and visit http://localhost/
+To launch a local instance, add the `OAUTH2_CLIENT_N` env var into `docker-compose.yml` where `N` is 1, 2, 3, etc with your OAuth2 client info and then run the following and visit http://localhost/.

 ```
 $ docker-compose up